vaakash/aakash-web/docs/shortcoder/faq.md

 ### Q: Do I need to update my posts with the new shortcode name since spaces are replaced with hyphens ?

 A: No. There is no need to make any changes.
-For example, before v5.0 if you had used a shortcode `[sc name="i have space" ]` in your posts then after v5.0, shortcoder will automatically find and execute the correct shortcode which has the name `i-have-space`.
+For example, before v5.0 if you had used a shortcode `[print_sc sc='{sc name="i have space"}']` in your posts then after v5.0, shortcoder will automatically find and execute the correct shortcode which has the name `i-have-space`.
 You can make changes if needed but it is not necessary.
 Going forward it is better to use the current name whatever is given for the shortcode.

 ### Q: After v5.0 upgrade, I have duplicate shortcodes.